TRI-ML/dgp/docs/CONTRIBUTING.md

 Please follow this procedure to open a pull request.
 Also note, the git hooks require that tools such as isort and yapf are installed on the machine doing the git push.
 If these are not available on your system, you will first need to install them, ideally in the [docker container](GETTING_STARTED.md#markdown-develop-within-docker) or in a [virtual environment](VIRTUAL_ENV.md).

+All changes require unit tests.
+PRs can only be merged if the code coverage score is greater than the minimum acceptable code coverage.
+The minimum acceptable code coverage score is set [here](https://github.com/TRI-ML/dgp/blob/master/.github/workflows/coverage.yml#L15).

 1. Rebase to master
-   * `git fetch upstream`
+   - `git fetch upstream`
-   * `git rebase upstream/master`
+   - `git rebase upstream/master`
-2. Push to your Github fork
+2. Push to your GitHub fork
-   * `git push origin`
+   - `git push origin`
 3. Create "Pull Request" (PR)
-   * Go to your fork in Github and create a pull request per [these instructions](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
+   - Go to your fork in GitHub and create a pull request per [these instructions](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
 4. CI coverage
-   * You can run unittests via `make docker-run-tests`.
+   - You can run unittests via `make docker-run-tests`.
-   * You can make PRs with no reviewers to get CI coverage.
+   - You can make PRs with no reviewers to get CI coverage.
-   * All pull requests must pass certain stages in order to be merged:
+   - All pull requests must pass certain stages in order to be merged:
-     * Build
-     * Unit tests
+     - Build & unit tests via [pre-merge](https://github.com/TRI-ML/dgp/actions/workflows/pre-merge.yml) workflow.
+     - Linting/formatting checks via [pre-merge](https://github.com/TRI-ML/dgp/actions/workflows/pre-merge.yml) workflow.
+     - Code coverage metrics verification via [coverage](https://github.com/TRI-ML/dgp/actions/workflows/coverage.yml) workflow.

 ### Review

 The pull request has a reviewable.io review associated with it.
 (You will need to reload the pull request page before the reviewable.io button appears).
 Please add at least one reviewer to review.
 Note: Any [proto schema](../dgp/proto) changes require _**at least 2 reviewers.**_

 ### Merging

 Once all reviews are complete, and all checks have completed with passing scores, the author can click the button `Squash & Merge` to merge the PR.

 ### Code Style

 Docstrings should follow the [Numpy Docstring Standard](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard)

 ### Test Coverage Policy

-In General, features (`feat`) commits should include test cases.
-Test cases should be based on unittest.
+All commits (except protobuf schema changes) should include test cases.
+Test cases should be based on pytest.
+PRs can only be merged if the code coverage score is greater than the minimum acceptable code coverage.